reetmitra/tp/docs/UserGuide.md

 * `find John` returns `john` and `John Doe`
 * `find yang timothy` returns `Yang Heebeom`, `Timothy`<br>
   ![result for 'find alex david'](images/findYangTimothyResult.png)

+#### Note:
+* After using `find`, the list may no longer display all saved contacts.
+Use `list` to revert the list to the full list of contacts in the order they were added.

 ### Deleting a person : `delete`